Joseph Lowery

 Joseph Echols Lowery (October 6, 1921 – March 27, 2020) was an American minister in the United Methodist Church and leader in the civil rights movement.
-He founded the Southern Christian Leadership Conference with Martin Luther King Jr. and others, serving as its vice president, later chairman of the board, and from 1977 to 1997 its president.
+He founded the Southern Christian Leadership Conference with Martin Luther King Jr. and others, serving as its vice president, later chairman of the board, and its third president from 1977 to 1997.
 Lowery participated in most of the major activities of the civil rights movement in the 1950s and 1960s, and continued his civil rights work into the 21st century.
-He was called the "Dean of the Civil Rights Movement."
+He was called the "Dean of the Civil Rights Movement".
 In 2009, Lowery received the Presidential Medal of Freedom from U.S. President Barack Obama.

 Biography

 Joseph E. Lowery was born to Leroy and Dora Lowery on October 6, 1921.
 His mother was a teacher and his father owned a small business in Alabama.
 When he was 11, he was abused and punched by a white police officer for not getting off the sidewalk as a white man was passing.
 Lowery ran home to get a gun, but his father arrived and talked him out of it.
 His family sent him away while he attended middle school in Chicago, staying with relatives, but he returned to Huntsville, Alabama, to complete William Hooper Councill High School.
 He attended Knoxville College and Alabama A&M College.
 Lowery graduated from Paine College.
 He was a member of Alpha Phi Alpha fraternity.

 He attended ministerial training at Payne Theological Seminary and later on, he completed a Doctor of Divinity degree at the Chicago Ecumenical Institute.
 He married Evelyn Gibson in 1950, a civil rights activist and leader in her own right.
 She was the sister of the late Harry Gibson, an activist, and elder member of the Northern Illinois conference of the United Methodist Church, Chicago area.
 She died on September 26, 2013.
 They had three daughters: Yvonne Kennedy, Karen Lowery, and Cheryl Lowery-Osborne.
 Lowery also had two sons, Joseph Jr. and LeRoy III, from an earlier marriage to Agnes Moore.